Diseases & Conditions > Breast Reconstruction

 One of the first topics to discuss with your surgeon, even before your mastectomy, is whether you are a candidate for immediate breast reconstructive surgery.
 Immediate breast reconstructive surgery occurs while you are still under anesthesia from the mastectomy, so you never wake up without a breast.

-Otherwise, you undergo delayed breast reconstructive surgery, which occurs after you have recovered from the mastectomy.
+The alternative is that you undergo a delayed breast reconstructive surgery, which occurs after you have recovered from the mastectomy.
 Delayed breast reconstructive surgery is possible even years after a mastectomy, so if you don't want to have breast reconstructive surgery now, it remains a possibility down the road.

 Studies find that immediate breast reconstructive surgery after mastectomy is safe and doesn't delay the start of chemotherapy or affect its outcome.
 However, it may not be an option if you have an advanced stage of cancer requiring radiation.
-And it may increase the risk of post surgical complications compared to mastectomy alone.
+In these circumstances it may increase the risk of post surgical complications compared to mastectomy alone.

 Studies also find that women who have immediate breast reconstructive surgery feel better emotionally and are happy with their decision.

-Specifically, studies find women who have undergone immediate breast reconstructive surgery have better self images and are less likely to be depressed than women who chose to delay breast reconstruction, according to research published in the European Journal of Surgical Oncology.
+Specifically, studies find women who have undergone immediate breast reconstructive surgery have better self images and are less likely to be depressed than women who chose not to have breast reconstruction.

-Immediate breast reconstruction may be less expensive because there's often just one operation, one anesthesia and one hospital stay required.
+Immediate breast reconstruction may be less expensive and more convenient because there's often just one operation, one anesthesia and one hospital stay required.
 It should be remembered that secondary revisions may be necessary based on your expectations and the surgeon's evaluation.
-These are usually outpatient procedures.
+These are usually performed as outpatient procedures.

-Additionally, some studies find that it's easier to make the new breast look more like the old breast with immediate breast reconstructive surgery, because the skin flaps left from the mastectomy are still flexible; as time passes, they stiffen and retract into the chest wall.
-Delayed reconstruction may result in a breast that is less like the original breast.
+Additionally, some studies find that it's easier to make the new breast look more like the old breast with immediate breast reconstructive surgery, because the skin flaps left from the mastectomy are still flexible.
+With delayed reconstruction, the skin tends to become stiffer due to scarring.
+Although delayed reconstruction can result in a natural breast appearance, it is less likely to resemble the natural breast.

 For some women, the stress and trauma of having breast cancer is all they can handle; they prefer to wait for breast reconstructive surgery, even if they are eligible for immediate breast reconstruction.
 The most important thing is to do what feels right for you—both physically and emotionally.

-There are two types of breast reconstruction available for women today: implant reconstruction, in which silicone or saline implants are inserted into the breast area, and autologous reconstruction, in which a surgeon creates a new breast using fat, tissue and, usually, muscle from another part of your body.
+There are a few types of breast reconstruction available for women today: implant reconstruction, in which silicone or saline implants are inserted into the breast area; a newly shaped breast constructed from your own tissue, known as a flap (a section of your own skin, fat or muscle that has been moved from another area of your body to your chest); or a combination of both.

-Which procedure is right for you depends on several factors, including your overall health and any other medical conditions, whether or not you smoke, your size (autologous reconstruction often can't be performed on thin women), the size and shape of the other breast and your past surgical history.
+Which procedure is right for you depends on several factors, including your overall health and any other medical conditions, whether or not you smoke, your size, the size and shape of the other breast and your past surgical history.

 Breast Reconstructive Surgery with Breast Implants

 Similar to other medical devices, breast implants—saline or silicone—are not lifetime devices.
 It is likely, that at some point in your lifetime they may need to be removed or replaced.
-In early 2011, the FDA released a safety report that said breast implants of any type may cause a small but significant increase in the risk of an extremely rare and treatable type of cancer.
-The cancer, anaplastic large-cell lymphoma, involves the immune system.
-It is not breast cancer, but in the cases linked to implants, the lymphoma grew in the breast, usually in scar tissue around the implant.
+In early 2011, the FDA released a safety report that said breast implants of any type may pose a very small risk of an extremely rare and treatable type of cancer.
+The cancer, anaplastic large-cell lymphoma (ALCL), involves the immune system and is speculated to occur in about one out of 500,000 women.
+It is not breast cancer, but in the cases linked to implants, the lymphoma grew in the scar tissue surrounding the implant.
 Symptoms may include lumps, pain, asymmetry of the breasts, fluid buildup or swelling after healing from the implant surgery.
 Removing the implant and scar tissue often gets rid of the disease.

 You should talk to your surgeon about subsequent surgeries or complications prior to surgery.
 Also, check with your insurance company to see if it covers subsequent surgeries.